smikhalevski/doubter/README.md

 # Nullable and nullish

-Marking a shape as nullable allows `null` in both its input and output:
+Marking a shape as nullable allows `null` for both input and output:

 ```ts
 d.string().nullable();